Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Chris’s screening question revealed this:

-Question: “Describe a time you made a decision affecting a team without asking approval first.”
+“Describe a time you made a decision affecting a team without asking approval first.”

-Wrong answer: “I always get approval before making team-impacting decisions to ensure alignment.” → This person won’t reduce decision load; they’ll just add coordination overhead.
+“I always get approval before making team-impacting decisions to ensure alignment.”

-Right answer: “Our platform went down on Friday evening.
-Team wanted to wait until Monday to fix.
-I authorized $800 in overtime and had it fixed by midnight because customer impact was severe.
-Told my manager Monday.” → This person makes calls and owns outcomes.
+“Our platform went down on Friday evening.
+The team wanted to wait until Monday to fix it.
+I authorized $800 in overtime and had it fixed by midnight because customer impact was severe, then told my manager on Monday.”

 Jordan’s answer showed she’d made 15+ decisions without approval in her previous role.
 That’s what Chris needed—someone who acts, not someone who asks.